NicktheGeek/genesis-featured-widget-amplified/readme.txt

 == Upgrade Notice ==

+1.0.0 As of version 1.0 the HTML5 Genesis themes are fully supported.
+It is possible that some themes expect older XHTML markup with this plugin and are styled for that.
+If that is the case add this to your functions.php file `add_theme_support( 'gfwa-xhtml' );`

 0.9.1 Reminder, Genesis Featured Widget Amplified does not work with the HTML5 "Pro" themes.
 Recent versions of Foodie Pro with the built in Foodie Pro - Featured Post widget will have a conflict.
 The Genesis Featured Widget Amplified plugin should be deactivated if a problem occurs and use the Foodie Pro built in widget instead.